-Students must be inside the davening room and beginning their davening preparation at 8:00 am, Monday to Friday.
+Students must be inside the davening room and begin their davening at 8:00 am, Monday to Friday.
 Students who arrive later than 8:10 are considered "late."
 Students who are late must provide a note from their parent or guardian explaining the reason for their lateness.
 The student's lateness must be for an excusable reason, which may include: